tomaka/luawrapper/README.md

 Prints `3` and `8`

-You can also write function pointers or functors using `writeVariable`.
-The function's parameters and return type must be supported by `readVariable` and `writeVariable`.
+`writeVariable` supports `std::function` and basic function pointers or references.The function's parameters and return type must be supported by `readVariable` and `writeVariable`.

-`writeVariable` supports `std::function` and basic function pointers or references.

 #### Example 3: writing custom types